Meteoricer/OpenMP/README.md

 #i need to think about the difference between fragmentation and dipolymerize
 i thought this should be becuase of hydrolysis, fixed hydrolysis(maybe?) checking different DT and TD cases, seems this is the origin
+#for hydrolysis, i can't get all the DTD case to be dissapear.
+It is strange.